 The public is able to watch meetings live and participate in meetings (when applicable) such as speaking during citizen communication and public hearings.
 (Please note: the three-minute time limit will still be in effect.)

 All public meetings will continue to be live streamed on our website and can be accessed at roundrocktexas.gov/replay or roundrocktexas.gov/tv and broadcast live on Spectrum Channel 10 and U-verse Channel 99.

 If you only wish to watch a meeting and not speak, there is nothing you need to do but use one of the methods above to view the meeting live.

-- If you want to participate in the meeting by speaking during citizen communication or a public hearing, please visit our website at roundrocktexas.gov where a registration link will be posted on the calendar entry for each public meeting.
+- If you want to participate in the meeting by speaking during citizen communication or a public hearing, you may do so in person or via Zoom if you do not wish to come in person.
+To speak via Zoom please visit roundrocktexas.gov where a registration link will be posted on the calendar entry for each public meeting.
 Registration links are specific to each meeting.
 Please make sure you are registering for the meeting you wish to speak at.
 Members of the public will need to register in advance to speak by using the link provided on the calendar entry for that meeting and contacting the City Clerk at email@example.com, providing your name, address, phone number and email, as well as the name of the meeting and agenda item number you wish to speak on.

 Please visit roundrocktexas.gov for updates to any or all of the information provided above or contact Sara White, City Clerk, at 512-218-5404.